TarunMirchandani/Blockchain/README.md

 * **2. Proof of Stake (PoS):**
   Replaces computational competition with financial commitment.
 Nodes (Validators) lock up a specific amount of the network's native cryptocurrency (Staking) to earn the chance of being selected to validate the next block.
 It is highly energy-efficient and scalable.
   * *Example:* **Ethereum** network.

+## Blockchain Interoperability

+**Blockchain Interoperability** refers to the ability of different blockchain networks to communicate, share data, and transfer value (like cryptocurrencies or tokens) smoothly with one another without needing a centralized exchange.

+### The Problem and Solution:
+* **The Silo Problem:** By default, blockchains are isolated networks.
+Bitcoin cannot naturally read data from Ethereum, and vice versa.
+* **Cross-Chain Bridges:** Interoperability is achieved through decentralized protocols and "Bridges."
+A bridge locks an asset on its native chain (e.g., BTC) and mints a mirrored representation (e.g., Wrapped BTC or WBTC) on the target chain (e.g., Ethereum), allowing assets to cross over safely.
+* **Why it Matters:** Interoperability is crucial for building a unified Web3 ecosystem where decentralized applications (dApps) can leverage the unique strengths of multiple blockchains simultaneously.